November 1991 - current

 Founded in 2009, Pocket Gems is a pioneer in free-to-play mobile gaming.
 Investments include $5 million from Sequoia Capital in 2010 (VentureBeat), $60 million from Tencent in 2015 (WSJ, TechCrunch), and another $90 million from Tencent in 2017 (WSJ, TechCrunch).

-I studied computer science at UT Austin, completing the Turing Scholars honors program.
+I studied computer science at UT Austin, completing the Turing Scholars honors program in 2012.
 In the absence of a game development track (which was rolled out in 2013), I took CS 378: Game Technology, the first game-development class offered at the school, as well as CS 379H: Honors Thesis, where I wrote a thesis on the physical simulation of vegetation.
 In the process, I also developed a toy physics engine (check it out on GitHub!).